dhis2/dhis2-releases/releases/2.38/README.md

 - Running jobs manually using `/api/jobConfigurations/execute` changed from `GET` to `POST` request
 - Program id is now mandatory for program stage.
-Affected endpoints: /programStages, /metadata
+Affected endpoints: `/programStages`, `/metadata`
+- `GET /systemSettings` returning JSONP (`Accept=application/javascript`) was removed
 - Several API endpoints slightly change their response root object to be in line with the majority of endpoints.
   The root object returned pre 2.38 will become the member named `response`